You are here: Urology Textbook > Prostate > Prostatitis > Acute bacterial prostatitis

 - Perineal drainage (Pigtail 8–12 CH) for large prostate abscess formation [fig. prostatic abscess]

-- Transurethral resection and unroofing of central prostate abscess formation
+- Transurethral resection and deroofing of central prostate abscess formation

 Chronic bacterial prostatitis:

-oral long term antibiotic therapy for 4--6 weeks, the antibiotic is chosen depending on results of the bacterial culture of urine or expressed prostate secretions.
+Oral long-term antibiotic therapy for 4–6 weeks, depending on the bacterial culture of urine or expressed prostate secretions.

 Gramnegative bacteria: